 Nowadays however, we are able to reliably monitor not only system pressure and pressure transients, but also fluid flow rate, temperature, cleanliness and water content, component vibration, efficiency etc. etc. As industrial and mobile machinery has become increasingly sophisticated, such predictive maintenance components have become both more readily available and cost effective as well as being more necessary.
-An excavator standing idle due to a burst hose or an unforeseen pump failure on an injection moulding machine could be costing thousands of pounds per hour in lost production alone.
+An excavator standing idle due to a burst hose or an unforeseen pump failure on an injection moulding machine could be costing thousands of dollars per hour in lost production alone.
 Not only are unexpected component failures likely to be costly, they may also be potentially dangerous and possibly environmentally polluting as well.

 But just as with our automobiles, there remain a few hydraulic components whose condition is difficult to monitor effectively.
 Flexible hose condition is one example.
 Although at least one manufacturer now has the ability to monitor hose condition, it is still far from being available for all hose applications.
 As a result, hydraulic hoses together with the elements of simpler filters and air breathers, dynamic seals on cylinders etc. are recommended to be changed after specified periods of either time or usage.
 Although the passage of time is easily established, machine usage is not always so easily monitored.
 For a process machine operating continuously two or three shifts a day then usage can be predicted reasonably accurately.
 The same is not the case however with a piece of farm or construction machinery which is only used intermittently or seasonally.
-In other words, in most cases, hydraulic systems still lack an equivalent of a vehicle’s mileometer.
+In other words, in most cases, hydraulic systems still lack an equivalent of a vehicle’s odometer.
 That situation can now be easily remedied however with the new RFS200 run-time monitor product from Webtec.

-The unit is suitable for use with hydraulic mineral oil to ISO 11158 category HM, with an operating fluid temperature range from -20°C to 100°C and timer accuracy is ±0.2% over the specified temperature range.
+The unit is suitable for use with hydraulic mineral oil to ISO 11158 category HM, with an operating fluid temperature range from -4°F to 212°F (-20°C to 100°C) and timer accuracy is ±0.2% over the specified temperature range.
 Different port connection sizes and thread forms are available to match with customer requirements.
 The unit should be mounted horizontally and not installed immediately adjacent to components generating high magnetic fields (such as an electric motor).
 It should be protected by at least a 40 micron filter in the hydraulic circuit and oil cleanliness should be maintained better than NAS 8 or ISO 19/17/14.
 There are two M6 holes for bulk-head mounting but these should not be used to support pipework.
 Flexible hoses connected to the unit should be clamped to minimise flexing stress at the threaded ports.
 Needless to say, all connections should be made by suitably trained personnel.

-The unit is pre-set so that counting is initiated when flow though the unit exceeds 10 L/min.
+The unit is pre-set so that counting is initiated when flow through the unit exceeds 2.6 gpm (10 L/min).
 This trigger point is unaffected by pressure but may vary slightly with fluid viscosity - higher viscosities will decrease the switching flow and lower viscosities will increase the switching flow.
 Once the trigger point is reached a blinking decimal point on the LCD display indicates that the counter is operational and counting accumulates while the flow rate remains above the trigger point.
 Being battery operated (with sensitive components protected to IP66), the unit requires no external power supply and battery life is stated to be at least 10 years.
 No reset function is provided on the unit so that it is effectively tamper-proof, although the unit could obviously be replaced if someone was sufficiently determined to falsify any run-time data.
 Currently the data output is a visual readout but other options (such as an IoT cellular connection) for remote data acquisition could be included depending upon demand.

 Initially the product was market driven following a request from a customer manufacturing hydraulic attachments in the agricultural sector.
 Many such attachments are shared by co-operatives so a foolproof way of charging customers by usage was required.
 Another customer in the construction machine business needed to monitor usage for each attachment in order to apply an appropriate maintenance schedule after 50, 100 or 500 hours of use.
 However, each attachment may be changed 30 times a day and keeping track of their usage any other way would be very difficult.